Devin LeMahieu: Early life, education and career

 Devin LeMahieu was born in Sheboygan, Wisconsin, and has lived most of his life in the Sheboygan area.
-He graduated from Sheboygan County Christian High School in 1991, and went on to attend Dordt College, in Sioux Center, Iowa; he earned his bachelor's degree in 1995 with a double major in business administration and political science.
+He graduated from Sheboygan County Christian High School in 1991, and went on to attend Dordt College/Dordt University, in Sioux Center, Iowa; he earned his bachelor's degree in 1995 with a double major in business administration and political science.

 After college, LeMahieu began working for the Lakeshore Weekly advertiser, which his father owned.
 He later took over ownership of the paper.

 Early political career

 LeMahieu was involved in politics from an early age because of his father's active role in the local Republican Party.
 In 2006, he made his first bid for public office, running for an open seat on the Sheboygan County board of supervisors.
 He won the election without opposition and went on to serve on the board for the next nine years.

 LeMahieu made his first run for the Wisconsin Legislature in 2012, when he launched a primary challenge against Republican incumbent Mike Endsley in the 26th Assembly district.
-In announcing his run, LeMahieu stated that his campaign wasn't intended as opposition to any particular policy or vote from Endsley, but was merely an acknowledgement that the district had been significantly reshaped by the 2011 redistricting act to include vast portions of southern Sheboygan County, including LeMahieu's home in Oostburg.
+In announcing his run, LeMahieu stated that his campaign wasn't intended as opposition to any particular policy or vote from Endsley, but was merely an acknowledgement that the district had been significantly reshaped by the 2011 redistricting act—the 26th district had previous been concentrated in the city of Sheboygan and the neighboring village of Kohler; the redistricting split Sheboygan between the 26th and 27th districts to gerrymander the Democratic residents of Sheboygan out of any chance at Democratic legislative representation, and the 26th district took on vast portions of southern Sheboygan County, including LeMahieu's home in Oostburg.
 LeMahieu ultimately fell short in the primary, receiving 40% of the vote.